ryedin/site/_posts/2016-11-11-docker-in-production.md

 6 months later, when things aren't totally stable, you get very angry about all the time wasted and blame the tools.

-The cost of DIY over the life of a business is.
+The cost of DIY over the life of a business is massive.
 You need at a bare minimum one full-time DevOps Engineer to build and maintain things.
-But if your business systems are growing, you need a whole team to keep things humming 24/7.
+But if your business systems are growing, you'll need a whole team to keep things humming 24/7.

-Instead, pick an existing platform and teach your developers to embrace the constraints.
+Instead, pick an existing platform and teach your Developers to embrace the constraints and your DevOps Engineers to use the platform support as force multiplier.

 The ["Just Use Heroku" Rant](https://circleci.com/blog/its-the-future/) is still standing strong.